Need Immediate Legal Assistance? Our Experts Are Just a Call Away! | Request a Callback

 Aggravating Factors

-These are factors that make the offence more serious and increase the sentence:
+These are the main factors that make the offence more serious and increase the sentence:

 Mitigating Factors